 Your primary caregiver must also provide an updated photo, complete the same certification/verification steps at the end of the application, and pay another $25 registration fee.
 (So basically, if you’re wondering how much a medical marijuana card costs in Connecticut, you’re looking at $100 per year – plus of course any actual marijuana products that you purchase from a dispensary).

-Earlier this year (March 2018), Connecticut residents proposed a House Bill (Raised Bill No.5458) that, if passed, would have allowed for the retail sale of recreational marijuana in the state to adults over the age of 21.
-However, the Bill was rejected with an 11-6 vote from state representatives, so as it stands medical marijuana in Connecticut is the only legal form of use.
+In March 2018, Connecticut residents proposed a House Bill (Raised Bill No. 5458) that, if passed, would have allowed for the retail sale of recreational marijuana in the state to adults over the age of 21.
+However, the bill was rejected with an 11-6 vote from state representatives, so as it stands, medical marijuana in Connecticut is the only legal form of use.

 Be advised, though, that the possession and use of marijuana in Connecticut has been decriminalized for first offenders, as long as the amount in question is under 1/2 oz (approximately 14 oz).

-Although marijuana is legal for medicinal purposes in Connecticut, there are still a few things you must be aware of:
+Before you schedule an appointment with a physician or create your account online to apply for medical marijuana in Connecticut, there are still a few things you must be aware of:

 - Even with a valid MMJ card, you cannot grow or otherwise cultivate your own cannabis – even in the privacy of your own home.